fabricioanciaes/fexlguide/docs/characters/doctrine-dark.md

 !!! quote "Dash-in 2MP > 2HP"
     Requires a slightly delay, but is good for catching people attempting to throw you if you keep trying to link 2MP. from a dash-in.

+!!! quote "2LK

 ### Defense

 Doctrine Dark's defensive play is strong from the start of the match.
 A backdash that covers a huge amount of ground allows him to quickly peel himself away from the opponent.
 It's a decent round opener.

 Once you have enough space, laying down a `EX-Plosive` makes it much more difficult for the opponent to approach.
 Opponents running into it without blocking or jumping on top of it keeps them grounded and is a free `Dark Wire` or Dash-in `2LK` combo.

-The opponent can jump over it, but their jump arc will be much more obvious as they'll get to get clear over the bomb.
+The opponent can jump over it, but their jump arc will be much more obvious as they'll make sure they jump clear over the bomb.
 D.Dark has a suite of good anti-airs to deal with this as well.
 His `2HP` will catch opponents jumping in on top of him, while `2HK` catches opponent jumping in from further away.
-Both of these can cancel into a `Dark Knife` and score a hard knockdown. `Dark Defender`, while having a fairly awkward arc, leads to a much stronger follow up (check the [Dark Wire/Dark Defender Routes](#darkwire/darkdefenderroutes)). `Dark Wire` is both long ranged and pretty active so it makes a decent anti-air for jump-ins that neither your normals or `Dark Defender` could reach.
+Both of these can cancel into a `Dark Knife` and score a hard knockdown. `Dark Defender`, while having a fairly awkward arc, leads to a much stronger follow up (check the [Dark Wire/Dark Defender Routes](#darkwire/darkdefenderroutes)). `Dark Wire` is both long ranged and pretty active so it makes a decent but low reward anti-air for jump-ins that neither your normals or `Dark Defender` could reach.

 D.Dark however doesn't completely zone out the opponent from anywhere on the screen.
 His `Dark Wire` isn't quite fullscreen and without the threat of a nearby `EX-Plosive` opponents can move forward safely.
 Playing fullscreen won't allow you to chip out an opponent or even effectively control space that well, so you want to make sure you're within around 2/3rds camera distance from the opponent as a rule.